 Most ironic thing, now that I've decided I want to spend more time at home with my kids, people still got opinions about that.
 I'll work or not work or only work a little bit.
 Like stop worrying about me.
 Im fine.
 Go worry about yourself (like in a nice way- self-care is more important than caring about others).
 Drink some water, eat some wholesome food, do some yoga, call and talk to your mom etc.

-I've learned that you don't need anyone's permission to be you and live the life of your dreams (thank you little sister, Ateefa- most useful two cents ever).
+I've learned that you don't need anyone's permission to be you and life the life of your dreams (thank you little sister, Ateefa- most useful two cents ever).
 Just be bold and go for it.
 That's what your kids, especially your daughters will remember.
 I sure as hell want my daughter to remember that I was bold, brave and passionate about life, social justice, education, writing and reading, travelling and eating.
 That I lived my life to the fullest without anyone else's permission at the risk of losing it all at times too.
 In life, we have to make tough decisions, there is no choice to be neutral.
 You being the smallest version of you ain't helping anyone.
 You apologizing for being you ain't helping the world in anyways.
 We were born to be the most fabulous versions of us, so #BE YOU, BOO. #YOLO Build yourself a strong foundation with you first.
 Fall in love with yourself, be your own hero and teach her (your daughters, sisters, all women really) the same through role modelling.

 Yeah, and now I do me, Boo.
 And my daughter will too.